larq/compute-engine/README.md

 -such as Binarized Neural Networks (BNNs).
-LCE provides a collection of hand-optimized [TensorFlow](https://www.tensorflow.org/) and [TensorFlow Lite](https://www.tensorflow.org/lite) custom Ops for specific instruction sets, developed in inline assembly or in C++ using compiler intrinsics.
+LCE provides a collection of hand-optimized [TensorFlow](https://www.tensorflow.org/) and [TensorFlow Lite](https://www.tensorflow.org/lite) custom ops for specific instruction sets, developed in inline assembly or in C++ using compiler intrinsics.
 LCE leverages optimization techniques such as **tiling** to maximize the number of cache hits, **vectorization** to maximize the computational throughput, and **multi-threading parallelization** to take